Kabeer021/Blinkit-sales-analysis/README.md

  Objective: Provide a comprehensive view of all key metrics (Total Sales, Average Sales, Number of Items, Average Rating) broken down by different outlet types.

  Chart Type: Matrix Card.

+### Steps followed

+- Step 1 : Load data into Power BI Desktop, dataset is a csv file.
+- Step 2 : Open power query editor and performed renaming of columns and also renamed some category in some columns.
+- Step 3 : Created various measures by Total Sales, Average Sales, Average Rating , Number of Items and used a card chart to show these.
+- Step 4 : Using Modeling created New Parameter of fields of the above measures.
+- Step 5 : Created a Donut chart , Clusterd bar chart, Stacked bar chart and displayed fat content vs above measures, fat content by outlet and different measures vs item type.
+- Step 8 : Created a line chart vs outlet establisment year and displayed sales in different outlets.
+- Step 9 : Created a donut chart to show sales in different outlet size.
+- Step 10 : Created a funnel chart to show sum of sales vs Outlet location type.
+- Step 11 : Finally created a table to show different measure and outlet type.

  ## Report Snapshot (Power BI DESKTOP)